rotwatsb/ocalf/README.md

 # ocalf

-OCaml "inspired" interpreter written in Rust.
+Kind-of-OCaml-like interpreter written in Rust.
 Supports type inference and matchable destructuring.
+Heavy inspiration was taken from http://www.cs.cornell.edu/courses/cs3110/2015fa/a4/a4.html.

 "cargo run" to build and start the REPL.
 The parser uses lalrpop, so it might take some time.